Yam production in Nigeria: Uses

-Tuber is the main part of the yam plant which has high carbohydrate content (low in fat and protein) and provides a good source of energy.
-Unpeeled yam has vitamin C. Yam, sweet in flavour, is consumed as boiled yam (as cooked vegetable) or fufu or fried in oil and then consumed.
+The tuber is the main part of the yam plant which has high carbohydrate content (low in fat and protein) and provides a good source of energy.
+Unpeeled yam has vitamin C. Yam, sweet in flavour, is consumed boiled, as fufu, or fried in oil.
 It is often pounded into a thick paste after boiling and is consumed with soup.
 It is also processed into flour for use in the preparation of the paste.
 Its medicinal use as a heart stimulant is attributed to its chemical composition, which consists of alkaloids of saponin and sapogenin.
 Its use as an industrial starch has also been established as the quality of some of the species is able to provide as much starch as in cereals.

 Rituals and festivals

 Ritualism and festivity restriction are also associated with yam, which is the staple in southeastern Nigeria.
 A yam festival is held every year to mark the harvesting of this crop.
-The village chiefs and traditional title holders of lands in Nigeria who grow yam make it a religious practice by not consuming yam till it is offered to the gods.
+The village chiefs and traditional title holders of lands in Nigeria who grow yam make it a religious practice by not consuming yam until it is offered to the gods.
 During this festival, villagers offer prayers thanking their ancestral gods for the blessings of the land and the women's fertility.
-The festivity observed in villages is in the form of a parade of traditional dances.
+The festivity is observed in villages in the form of a parade of traditional dances.

-States In Nigeria That Are Mostly Into Yam Production

-The States in Nigeria that are mostly into yam production are: